Sonnet 139

 Each morning she would then awake at three

-To stoke the coals before the morning rise
+To riddle coals before the morning rise

 Then sleep ‘til six, our breakfast to o’er see